PakizaArhamsoft/Assignment-01/README.md

    • driver.execute_script(“”): Use the browser Navigation Timing API to get some numbers.

 ## Method 03 :
    • import requests: requests will allow you to send HTTP/1.1 requests using Python.
-With it, you can add content like headers, form data, multipart files, and parameters via simple Python libraries.
+With it,you can add content like headers, form data, multipart files, and parameters via simple Python libraries.
 It also allows you to access the response data of Python in the same way.

    • requests.get(url): It get the url link and load the data of url web response.

    • response.elapsed: response.elapsed returns a timedelta object with the time elapsed from sending the request to the arrival of the response.
 It is often used to stop the connection after a certain point of time is “elapsed”.

 • Input:
     Enter the string url and choose one library for running the program to measure the load time of web.